 BIBB 499 provides students an opportunity to engage in continued independent research.
 Many students spend both semesters during the senior year engaged in research.
 It is therefore suggested that potential honors thesis candidates try to arrange for research sponsorship no later than the end of their junior year.
 Only Juniors and Seniors can receive honors research credit.

 BBB students wishing to graduate with honors must fulfill the following requirements: 1) Students must be BBB Majors.
 2) Students must have taken at least one semester of BIBB 399 in their thesis laboratory.
 3) Students are expected to have a cumulative grade point average of 3.5 or above.
 4) Students must complete the requirements for honors thesis research (BIBB 499) by attending the Honors Seminars offered each Spring semester and by presenting their work at the BBB Student Research Symposium.
-5) Students in the Class of 2010 and following must complete a second BIBB 400-level course.
+5) Students in the Class of 2010 and following must complete a second BIBB 400-level seminar course.

 In the second semester of research, students are expected to take a leading role in the design and execution of their research project.
 Further, the project should become more targeted towards the completion of a novel research goal.
 Students must submit an application for BIBB 499 credit no later than one week after the beginning of the semester which includes a one page discussion of the focus of the research.
 Students may not exceed 5.5 c.u. during any semester in which they are receiving BIBB research credit.
 Please note that if students are working in the laboratory for pay, they are not eligible to also receive credit for this work.